The Pi Theta Chapter of Phi Theta Kappa (PTK) at Hagerstown Community College is an international honor society that has two primary goals:

 Eligible students will receive invitations a few weeks after a new semester begins.
 After joining, the cumulative GPA required to maintain membership is 3.25.
 Because of this, students are strongly encouraged to accept immediately after receiving an invitation.

-Member meetings are held the fourth Thursday of each month at 1 p.m. in the Student Center, Room 141.
+Member meetings are typically held the fourth Thursday of each month at 1 p.m. in the Student Center, Room 141.
+Due to holiday closures, PTK meetings will be held on November 19 and December 3 for the Fall 2015 semester.

 - All members are invited to attend and bring up business or concerns